with Rosie Waygood on 07399 358080

 At all times your comfort is paramount.
 You can remain clothed to a level that you are happy with.
 If you prefer, you can wear light clothing such as shorts or leggings and a t-shirt.

-View Angela's timetable at Bonn Square Therapy Room
+View Rosie's timetable at Bonn Square Therapy Room